Small Craft Operator - Federal Salaries of 2020

 Pay Rates for "Small Craft Operator"How much does a Small Craft Operator in the federal government get paid? $63,630.16* *Based on the 2020 average.

-Small Craft Operator was the 384th most popular job in the U.S. Government in 2017, with 78 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Small Craft Operator was the 393rd most popular job in the U.S. Government in 2020, with 70 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

 Government Small Craft Operating jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a Small Craft Operating job is FWS-4, and the highest paygrade that can be attained within this job series is FWS-12.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.